 Openness to international flows of capital, goods, people, and knowledge has always been essential for innovation.
 Globalisation increases the size of industries available to innovators and investors.
 Conversely, the involvement of firms in globalisation often requires sufficient scale to overcome the fixed rates of entry in foreign industries.
 Globalisation also facilitates specialisation, increases free enterprise, and facilitates the spread of knowledge, technologies, and new business practices.
 These dynamics positively affect innovation and long-term economic productivity.

-Trade-facilitating measures, such as fast and efficient port and customs procedures, permit the smooth operation of value chains that require goods to cross borders many times.
-Global production systems vitally rely on well-functioning logistics, finance, insurance, communication, and other business facilities.
-These facilities are necessary for the efficient transfer of goods, data, technology and know-how across borders, and the co-ordination of geographically dispersed activities.
+Trade-facilitation measures, such as fast and efficient port and customs procedures, permit the smooth operation of value chains that require goods to cross borders many times.
+Global production systems vitally rely on well-functioning logistics, finance, insurance, communication, and other business services.
+These services are necessary for the efficient transfer of goods, data, technology and know-how across borders, and the co-ordination of geographically dispersed activities.

-Regulatory reforms and liberalisation of facilities trade are essential to enhance effectiveness and increase the productivity and quality of facilities.
-For instance, a wide range of rules in telecommunication facilities pertain to access and interconnection, number portability, local loop unbundling, and infrastructure sharing.
+Regulatory reforms and liberalisation of services trade are essential to enhance effectiveness and increase the productivity and quality of services.
+For instance, a wide range of rules in telecommunication services pertain to access and interconnection, number portability, local loop unbundling, and infrastructure sharing.
 These rules directly influence the decision of foreign providers to enter a given industry.